Self-Drive Safaris In Uganda

 Fuel is expensive in Uganda, the equivalent of around US$2 per litre for petrol and slightly less for diesel.
 If you are arriving overland, it is worth stocking up before you enter the country.

-- the vehicle certificate of insurance (traffic offices impose heavy fines for driving an uninsured vehicle), and
+• The vehicle certificate of insurance (traffic offices impose heavy fines for driving an uninsured vehicle), and

-- a driving license.
+• A driving license.
 Your domestic permit is acceptable for up to three months.

 However, it is important to note that one has to consult with a local tour operator like Vibrant Holiday Safaris for guidance and information on the self-drive safari in Uganda.